Edward Sorin: Final years

 A Golden Jubilee in 1888 marked the fiftieth anniversary of Sorin's priestly ordination, which had taken place in 1838.
-One first celebration occurred during the school year, with the student present, on the actual anniversary of the ordination.
+One first celebration occurred during the school year, with the students present, on the actual anniversary of the ordination.
 On May 26 all campus building were decorated with flags and banners.
 The entertainment consisted in a reception with students, faculty, and administration, followed by speeches, poems, recitals, and musical performances.
 After dinner, Sorin and the faculty members gathered on the Main Building porch and watched the Notre Dame Band perform in the quad and the student military units give their gun salutes.
 The student, faculty and alumni gifted Sorin with a barouche drawn by two black horses.
 The night was marked by fireworks, paper lanterns, and further celebrations.
 On May 27, the anniversary of the ordination, Sorin celebrated a Solemn High Mass with William Corby delivering the sermon.
 Afterwards, Sorin blessed the cornerstone of a new residence hall, which Sorin discovered was to be named Sorin Hall in his honor.
 This was followed by further celebrations, while baseball games and boat races were deferred to the next day due to rain.

 While this first celebration was reserved for the campus community, second one, of a more official and public nature, was held a few month later on August 15, 1888.
 General invitations in newspapers across the country via the Associated Press.
 Thousands of people came to Notre Dame for the event, and many more sent their congratulation to Sorin by letters and telegrams.
 The most high-profile attendee was Cardinal James Gibbons, then the most significant prelate in the American Catholic Church.
 A huge crowd gathered at the train station in South Bend to witness his arrival on August 14.
-William Corby took Gibbons in Sorin's barouche from the station to Notre Damem, and their procession was greeted with bands of music, the toil of the bells of Notre Dame, and plenty decorations and illuminations.
+William Corby took Gibbons in Sorin's barouche from the station to Notre Dame, and their procession was greeted with bands of music, the toil of the bells of Notre Dame, and plenty decorations and illuminations.
 The local chapter of the Ancient Order of Hibernians acted as escort.
 The jubilee was also attended by other high-profile members of the church, such as two archbishops (William H. Elder of Cincinnati and John Ireland of St. Paul) and twelve bishops (Richard Gilmour of Cleveland, Joseph Dwenger of Fort Wayne, John Watterson of Columbus, Richard Phelan of Pittsburgh, James Ryan of Alton, John Janssen of Belleville, John Keane of Washington, D.C., Maurice Burke of Cheyenne, John Lancaster Spalding of Peoria, Stephen V. Ryan of Buffalo, and Henry J. Richter of Grand Rapids).
 The events of August 15 started with the consecration of Sacred Heart Church, led by bishop Dwenger, followed by the blessing of the large bell by bishop Burke.
 A High Mass was celebrated by Cardinal Gibbons, with a sermon by Archbishop Ireland and a choir from Chicago that sang Joseph Haydn's Imperial Mass.
 This was followed by a lavish banquet in the Main Building refectories.